 Edge Mode.
 As the name suggests, NetScaler SD-WAN products ( hardware appliances or virtual/software form factor) can be deployed in an edge mode wherein customers can directly terminate their Ethernet WAN links on our SD-WAN solution.
 Customers can eliminate their dedicated legacy edge routers and take full advantage of our SD-WAN solution.

-Apart from Dynamic Routing, we are also adding Routing Domain features set.
+Apart from Dynamic Routing, we have also added adding Routing Domain features set.
 This is similar to VRF lite where we are creating multiple Routing instances with their unique policies and routing table.
 Routing domains assists with segmenting and isolating a network.
 This is useful in use cases like Guest WiFi access, and Quarantined network (in cases where a device is compromised and requires forensic analysis).

 In the next blog post, we will look at the other two modes: one-arm mode and Inline mode.